nus-cs2103-AY2021S2/tp/docs/team/chewterence.md

       The Price field was thus implemented in a way that avoided the use of nulls as much as possible, thereby wrapping it in a java Optional.

 * **Contributions to User Guide**:
-  * Drafted initial version of the User Guide.
-  * Added user guide introduction and quick start.
+  * Drafted initial version of the User Guide, added user guide introduction and quick start.
   * Added documentation for the command summary and FAQ.
   * Updated documentation for `add` and `edit` commands to match newly added fields of TripDay and TripTime.
   * Added documentation for `pool` and `unpool` commands.